microsoft/vcpkg-docs/vcpkg/produce/test-registry-ports-gha.md

 ```

 Your own ports may have dependencies on the main vcpkg registry or other
-third-party registries, in which case you will want to add those registries in a
+third-party registries, in which case, you need to add those registries in a
 `vcpkg-configuration.json` file.
 While vcpkg can resolve packages from the main
-registry without having to explicitly add it to the configuration, we strongly
+registry without additional configuration, we strongly recommend that you explicitly
-recommend explicitly adding it to the registries list for version control
+add it to the registries list for version control purposes.
-purposes.
 This ensures that you have control of the set of underlying port
 versions.
 Check out the [`vcpkg x-update-baseline`
 command](../commands/update-baseline.md) to help managing the baseline of your
 registries.